Cosmetic dentistry procedures include teeth whitening, teeth straightening; veneers, bleaching, crowns, and reshaping to name a few.

 - Creating a more youthful appearance: we have all seen how our teeth can yellow with age or appear longer gum tissue recedes.
 Correcting these issues means a return to a more youthful smile.

 - Career enhancement: look more vital and vibrant – both of these are characteristics employers are looking for, no matter what your industry may be.
 Are you smiling less because your teeth aren’t at their best?
 That could be holding you back.
 Maybe your coworkers see you as unapproachable, or even unfriendly.
 Maybe potential employers feel you could be hard to talk to.
 A more beautiful smile inevitably means you’ll want to show it off.
 And smiling more means employers and future employers will see you as easier to talk to and more of a team player.

-- Being more confident: when you’re self-conscious about anything, it shows in your body language, in your work choice, in how you carry yourself, and everything else about you.
+- Being more confident: when you’re self-conscious about anything, it shows in your body language, in how you carry yourself, and everything else about you.
 This is true of any sort of appearance issue, and dental appearance problems are no exception.
 Smiling less means you give forth an impression of being an introvert and of maybe being anti-social.
 Don’t let people get the impression that you’re unfriendly.

 - Being more positive: we are not only what we eat, but also what we say and how we behave.
 Do you smile at the people you see on the street or in the office or in your neighborhood?
 And what do you think about people who don’t smile at you?
 When you smile more, you attract positivity.
 Behavioral studies published in the American Journal of Social Psychology show people with bright smiles have advantages in interviews, and social situations.
 Be the light in someone’s world!